 Let’s look at what type of light dracaena need and if they can handle full direct sunlight.

-What type of sunlight does a dracaena need … can it grow in strong direct sunlight?
+What type of light does a dracaena need … can it grow in strong direct sunlight?

-Although it is possible for dracaena to continue growing when given limited amounts of full sun, for example, in a semi-shaded area outside in the warm summer months, prolonged exposure to direct sunlight will harm the plant.
+It is possible for dracaena to continue growing when given limited amounts of full sun, for example, in a semi-shaded area outside in the warm summer months.
+But prolonged exposure to direct sunlight will harm the plant..